Fish Enchiladas

 Preheat the oven to 300°F.

-Cook for about 3 - 4 minutes and remove the pan from the heat.
+Cook for about 3 to 4 minutes and remove the pan from the heat.

 Print Icon Print Recipe